fproject/workflowii/README.md

     // ...
 ```

-By default, the *ActiveWorkflowBehavior* will search to find a
+By default, the `ActiveWorkflowBehavior` will search to find a workflow source class that has the same namespace with the
+model class and has the class name is the model class name with suffix `WorkflowSource`.
+In this case, it will be `ArticleWorkflowSource`.

-That's it !
-We are ready to play with *ActiveWorkflowBehavior*.
+Thus, we are now ready to play with `ArticleWorkflowSource` workflow that dedicated for `Article` model.

-### Use It !
+### Let's Use It !

 Now that we are all setup, we can use the *ActiveWorkflowBehavior* methods to set/get the status of our articles : the *ActiveWorkflowBehavior* will
 take care that the article doesn't reach a status where it is not supposed to go, depending on the workflow definition that we have created.